Please select a name from the left to view their profile.

 Email: aharrell@hclawfirm.com

-Adam Nelson Harrell, Jr. is Co-Managing Partner of Harrell & Chambliss, with primary practice areas in business, banking, creditors' rights, foreclosure, and real estate.
+Adam Nelson Harrell, Jr. is Co-Managing Partner of Harrell & Chambliss, with primary practice areas in business, banking, creditors’ rights, foreclosure, and real estate.
 Mr. Harrell is a graduate of the University of Virginia (B.A.)
 (With Distinction) and the University of Pennsylvania School of Law (J.D.).
-He has worked closely with financial institution and real estate clients for the past 25 years and was formerly associated with Hirshcher Fleischer in its corporate and municipal finance practice.
+He has worked closely with financial institution and real estate clients for over 25 years and was formerly associated with Hirshcher Fleischer, a large regional law firm in its corporate and municipal finance practice.
 Mr. Harrell is active in his church and several community organizations in Richmond.
 He is actively involved with the following professional associations: Member: Old Dominion Bar Association (Former Member, Executive Committee), Virginia State Bar (Former Member, Third District Committee), Virginia Bar Association (Member, Lawyers Helping Lawyers Committee).
 Mr. Harrell also has served as a member of the Virginia Board for Asbestos Licensing and Lead Certification, Former Member, Board of Directors of the Greater Richmond Chapter of the American Red Cross and the Board of Directors of the Richmond Chapter of National Council for Community and Justice.

-(804) 915-3238
+(804) 915-3230

 Email: rherman@hclawfirm.com